tencentyun/intlcloud-documents/doc_new/1024_信鸽推送_TPNS/intl_en/常见问题_intl_en.md

 #### 1.1.1 Successfully registered, but unable to receive push notifications

-- Please check if the current App package name matches the name entered into the TPNS App upon registration.
-If there is any discrepancy, it is recommended that multiple App package names are used when pushing.
+- Please check if the current App package name matches the name registering TPNS App.
+If there is any discrepancy, it is recommended to enable multiple App package names for pushing.
-- Check for network abnormalities on the mobile device.
-Switch 4G networks, then try again.
+- Check mobile device network abnormalities.
+Switch 4G network and try again.
 - There are two kinds of TPNS push notifications: Notification bar messages and In-App messages.
 Notification bar messages can be displayed in the notification bar whereas In-App messages cannot.
 - Ensure that the phone is in normal functioning mode.
 Certain phones will restrict TPNS&#39;s background process when operating in Do-not-disturb mode, Battery-saver mode or when the battery level is low.
 - Check if the device has enabled notification bar permissions.
 Phones from brands such as OPPO and Vivo require manual enabling of notification bar permissions.